Apple's Target TV Market for Apple TV+ is What Again? - The Mac Observer

 Purchase Decision

+Once a target market is identified, the service presents a motive to buy.

-I’ll posit that this is not the major factor in how a potential subscriber makes a purchase decision.
+I’ll posit that quality alone is not the major factor in how a potential subscriber makes a purchase decision.
 What are the factors?
 Some come to mind.

 - A blockbuster signature series